Sharp v. Miller: Continued Refinement of the Notice Requirement Under Ohio’s Dormant Mineral Act

 While the Shilts decision gave interested parties more guidance as to the “reasonable diligence” standard under the 2006 DMA, neither Sharp nor Shilts established any bright-line rules, and the Court appears to favor a case-by-case analysis.

-For a copy of the Shilts or Sharp opinions, or for any additional insights on how the 2006 DMA continues to impact your ownership or development plans in Ohio, do not hesitate to contact the Oil and Gas Group with Dickie, McCamey & Chilcote, P.C.
+For a copy of the Shilts or Sharp opinions, or for any additional insights on how the 2006 DMA continues to impact your ownership or development plans in Ohio, do not hesitate to contact the Energy Group with Dickie, McCamey & Chilcote, P.C.

 Tara Hopper Rice